masasakano/range_extd/.github/README.md

 A major pro of this library is application to logical operations of multiple ranges, most typically Float and/or Rational.
-[Rangeary](https://rubygems.org/gems/rangeary) uses this library to fullest to realise the conept of logical range operations.
-In doing them, the concept of potentially open-ended Ranges on both begin and end is essential.
+[Rangeary](https://rubygems.org/gems/rangeary) uses this library to fullest to realise the concept of logical range operations.
+In doing them, the concept of potentially open-ended Ranges with potential exclusions of begin and end is essential.
 For example, the negation of Range +(?a..?d)+ is a pair of Ranges +(-"Infinity-Character"...3)+ and +(?d(exclusive).."Infinity-Character")+ and its negation is back to the original +(?a..?d)+.
 Such operations are possible only with this class `RangeExtd`